 When a couple with children gets divorced, they will have an added set of issues to confront.
 These are often some of the most difficult and emotional matters that an individual will ever have to face.
 Child custody is a life-changing decision that can put a tremendous strain on a relationship between the child and the noncustodial parent.
 It is very overwhelming for some parents to comprehend that they will not see their child every day.
 When parents go head to head on the matter, a judge may have to make the final decision on custody for them.
 With a legal matter that puts so much on the line, it is essential to retain the services of an experienced family law attorney.
-Contact Paone Zaleski & Murphy to discuss your legal needs.
+Contact the child custody attorneys from Paone Zaleski & Murphy to discuss your legal needs.

 The party that has the child the majority of the time has physical custody, also referred to as residential custody.
 When a parent is granted physical custody, they are considered the custodial parent subject to the parenting time rights of the noncustodial parent.

 Parties who are able to work together in the best interests of their child sometimes elect to equally divide parenting time.
 This is commonly known as joint physical custody.